-2. Start with a pilot.
+2. Start with a pilot mentorship program.

 An effective way to test the waters for a formal mentorship program is to start it as a pilot with a few mentors and protégés.
 When you start a program, you want to create structure so that it doesn’t feel like a time suck.
 Setting up regular sessions, general goals, desired outcomes and a template for discussions can be helpful and is more likely to yield a concrete result.

-During the pilot program, look to match mentors and protégés based on common interests and skills; if the teams start with something in common, it will facilitate connection as the relationship develops.
+During the pilot program, look to match mentors and protégés based on common interests and skills.
+If the teams start with something in common, it will facilitate connection as the relationship develops.
 Have your pilot pairs meet once every two months with guidelines and meeting agendas.

 During this time, you can assess what is working well and what could work better in the large-scale launch of the program.
-If it fizzles out, it could be because there wasn’t enough mutual benefit for the parties or maybe because there wasn’t enough interest or energy behind it to begin with.
+If it fizzles out, it could be because there wasn’t enough mutual benefit for the parties, or because there wasn’t enough interest or energy behind it to begin with.